arne-rusek/jira-overrides/README.md

 # Install

+## Firefox

 Signed extension is in `jira-overrides/web-ext-artifacts`.
-Navigate to the folder with firefox and click on XPI file.
+Navigate to the folder with firefox (`file:///...` URL) and click on XPI file.

+## Brave/Chrome

+- navigate to `chrome://extensions`
+- in upper right corner enable "developer mode"
+- click on "Load Unpacked"
+- navigate to the folder with `manifest.json`
+- click ok :-)

 # TODO